 Waterglass, aka sodium silicate, can also be used, mixed up one part sodium silicate to nine parts of water.

-From ‘The Times’ Feb.
+From ‘The Times’ of London, Feb.
 1939 re. preserving eggs: “….apart from the cost of the eggs there need be no further expenditure beyond a few pence for waterglass sold for the purpose and obtainable at a local store……”

 Preserving Eggs by Pickling

-You can also pickle the eggs (see separate entry.)
+You can also pickle the eggs .

 Don’t freeze whole shell eggs; they will expand and explode and be unusable.

-2 white cubes = white from 1 egg
+- 2 white cubes = white from 1 egg

-1 yellow cube = yolk from 1 egg
+- 1 yellow cube = yolk from 1 egg

-2 white and 1 yellow = 1 whole egg
+- 2 white and 1 yellow = 1 whole egg

 Literature & Lore

-“Eggs to be preserved whole in the shell should be clean and dry, but do not wash them as the shell is porous and this practise can cause disease.
+“Eggs to be preserved whole in the shell should be clean and dry, but do not wash them as the shell is porous and this practice can cause disease.
 Instead, wipe them with a damp cloth and then a dry one.
-You can then rub them with buttered paper or liquid paraffin so that all air is excluded and they will keep for six months or longer. … When I was a child we used to store eggs in isinglass, which can be bought from a good pharmacist.
+You can then rub them with buttered paper or liquid paraffin so that all air is excluded and they will keep for six months or longer… When I was a child we used to store eggs in isinglass, which can be bought from a good pharmacist.
 The eggs are layered point down in an earthenware crock or glass jar.
 You pour over the cooled liquid, ensuring the top layer of eggs is completely submerged, and then cover to keep out bugs and dirt and to prevent evaporation.
 Eggs stored like this will keep from six months to a year, but they should be used for baking or made dishes as they have a slight taste if boiled or poached and the shells will crack if boiled.
 After six months the whites go a little thin so they are not really suitable for whipping.’ — Wright, Clarissa Dickson and Johnny Scott.
 A Greener Life.
 London: Kyle Cathie Limited.
 2005.
 Page 119.